Particular/docs.particular.net/persistence/sql/index_nugets_sqlpersistence_[4,).partial.md

  * **[Version 4.3+]** An MSBuild target that generates the required SQL installation scripts at compile time.
  * Optionally runs SQL installation scripts at endpoint startup for development purposes.
 See [Installer Workflow](installer-workflow.md).

+> [!WARNING]
-WARNING: In version 4.2 and below, The [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) package must also be referenced by any project that requires generating SQL installation scripts.
+> In version 4.2 and below, The [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) package must also be referenced by any project that requires generating SQL installation scripts.
 This includes any project that contains saga classes or hosts an NServiceBus endpoint.

 ### Other packages